-RWE Renewables aims for the rapid expansion of renewable energies.
+RWE aims for the rapid expansion of renewable energies.
 As a complement to onshore and offshore wind energy, photovoltaics and storage systems are essential for the success of the energy transition.
-This is why, RWE plans to accelerate the development of solar and storage projects in Europe, Australia, and America.
+This is why, the company plans to accelerate the development of solar and storage projects in Europe, Australia, and America.
 Innovative solutions is key to achieve this.

 We are making an active contribution to the energy transition in Germany.
 By 2030, we will have invested up to 15 billion euros in our green core business in Germany alone.
 One of our focus here is on the opencast mining regions of the Rhenish coalfield.
 In addition to several wind farms under construction or operation, RWE is following suit with solar power.